 ability to function.
 But many remain functional for several decades.

 that the use of AP mines as 'triggers' for larger mines

 other thing in mined areas that is often relevant to deminers

 - is metal.
 All metal contamination slows down manual clearance

 with metal-detectors.
 If an area has been fought over, it is

 when there are fragmentation mines, the fragment contamination

 can be high.
 Similarly,

-the remains of original mined-area fencing can slow things down.
-Go to other minefield pictures.
-Angola; Kurdistan; Iran.
+the remains of wire mined-area fencing can slow things down.
+Go to other minefield pictures: Angola; Kurdistan; Iran.